cspohr5119/ftc-event-sim/README.md

   Output
     Status="true"                   // Messages that say what's currently happening Headings="true"                 // Table header rows
-    Matchups="true"                 // Show teams matchups for each round IncludeCurrentRank="true"       // Not yet supported
+    Matchups="true"                 // Show teams' matchups for each round IncludeCurrentRank="true"       // Not yet supported
     RankingsAfterEachRound="false"  // Show ranking table after each round FinalRankings="true"            // Ranking table at end of event TopXStats="6"                   // Number of teams in TopX stats.
-    TrialStats="true"               // Stats for each event
+    TrialStats="true"               // Stats for each trial
-    BatchStats="true"               // Aggregated stats (for multiple trials in a batch) Title="true"                    // Show title
+    BatchStats="true"               // Aggregated stats (sums and averages across multiple trials in a batch) Title="true"                    // Show Title value from the optons at start of run
 ~~~~

 ## Simulated Rankings